 Junior Scholar Research Opportunities

-Research opportunities for the summer 2018 program span a range of disciplines and involve a variety of time commitments.
-At this time, we anticipate providing opportunities in the following project areas:
+Research opportunities for the summer 2019 program span a range of disciplines and involve a variety of time commitments.
+At this time, we anticipate providing opportunities related to the following project areas:

 - Evolutionary questions in biology

 - Design and development of devices to aid persons with disabilities